-Laurel Gourrier, co-host of the podcast “Birth Stories in Color,” reflects on how her birth experience– even though it was long and hard– often felt like a big party, thanks to the support of her partner, parents, and in-laws.
-She tells Adriana Lozada that her family’s support, and her constant communicating her wishes, created a safe and joyful space in which she could birth, even leading her parents to open their home for the birth of her second child.
+Laurel Gourrier, co-host of the podcast Birth Stories in Color, reflects on how her hospital birth experience– even though it was long and hard– often felt like a big party, thanks to the support of her partner, parents, and in-laws.
+She tells Adriana Lozada how their care and the constant communication of her wishes created a safe and joyful space in which she could birth, even leading her parents to open their home for the birth of her second child.

 Related Birthful episodes:

 - Straight Talk about the Effects of Electronic Fetal Monitoring on You and Your Baby

 - Why Your Due Date Is Also an Intervention

 - How to Bring More Pleasure and Joy Into Your Birth (And Why It Makes a Difference!)

 - Big Babies and Shoulder Dystocia